Guangzhou–Huizhou intercity railway

 Guangzhou–Huizhou intercity railway, also known as the Guanghui intercity railway, is a regional railway within Guangdong province, China.
 It runs between the cities of Guangzhou and Huizhou in the Pearl River Delta (PRD).
 It is part of a larger radiating intercity rail transit network, called Pearl River Delta Metropolitan Region intercity railway, across the PRD region, directly connecting with the Guangzhou–Shenzhen intercity railway.
 Route length is 139.8 km, with an estimated construction budget of 25.3 billion RMB.
 The construction period was planned to take three and a half years, actual construction started in May 2009 and was completed in June 2013, but the line wasn't opened until 2016.
-3 renovated and 14 new stations were built along the route.
-It has been built with a design speed of 200 km/h.
+Three stations were renovated and 14 new stations were built along the route.
+It was built with a design speed of 200 km/h.
 The Xiaojinkou–Changping East section started operations on 30 March 2016.
 The Dongguan West– section opened on 26 May 2024.